 - then, the House of the Vestal Virgins: it is the residence of the Vestal priestesses who tended the sacred flame at the temple.

 - the restored section of Temple of Vesta is certainly one of the ancient Rome`s most sacred shrines

 - and also, the Temple of Caesar (Temple of Divus Iulius) built on the exact spot of Julius Caesar`s cremation.
 With this in mind, visit his tomb – the rock which is the part of the altar of the temple.

 - the Temple of Romulus

-- the remains of the Basilica of Constantine and Maxentius
+- the last, but not least, the remains of the Basilica of Constantine and Maxentius

 GOOD TO KNOW:

-TIP: Those who did not buy their tickets to the Colosseum in advance (or the tickets are already sold out) can buy combined tickets at the Roman Forum.
-The queue for the ticket is much shorter here.
+Those who did not buy their tickets to the Colosseum in advance (or the tickets are already sold out) can buy combined tickets at the Roman Forum.
+Besides, the queues for the tickets are much shorter here.

 FREE ADMISSION TO COLOSSEUM without a pre-sale: 21st November 2019, 18th December 2019

 If you visit the forums at night, there are light shows that illustrate what each foro used to look like back in the day.

 A trip to Rome in Italy is not complete without a visit to the Vatican.
 The independent city-state within the heart of Rome is home to the world-famous sites, including Piazza San Pietro, St Peter’s Basilica (one of the holiest Christian sites in the world), the Vatican Museums and Michelangelo’s masterpiece The Last Judgement in the Sistine Chapel.